haendzel/todo-app-js/README.md

 # todo-app-js

-Todo app with add, delete, completed and search options and minimal design.
+Todo app with add, delete, completed and search options.
+Let's use it!

 ![Todo App](screenshot-todo.png)